U.S. Geographic Mobility Demographics and Statistics

 Median Age of Newcomers from Out of State

-Among Americans who recently moved across state lines, Florida's new residents were the oldest in 2017, with a median age of 37.9 years.
-North Dakota's were the youngest, with a median age of 24.8 years.
+Among Americans who recently moved across state lines, Florida's new residents were the oldest in 2018, with a median age of 37.3 years.
+Iowa's were the youngest, with a median age of 24.5 years.
 Recent movers tend to be significantly younger than long-time residents.

 Note: Use the time-slider beneath the map to see data for other years.
 Hover over to a state to see its median age.